Alexma3312/DenseMapping/docs/index.md

     Fuse extrated local surfels with newly initalized surfels if they have similar depth and normals.
     Transform fused local surfels into the global frame, and remove those are updated less than 5 times.

+For a single-frame surfel generation, the results are shown below:

+For multipule-frame surfel generation, the results are shown below:

+The generated surfels result varies when we change the parameters, such as the size of superpixels and the size of surfels.
+Different results are shown as following:

 The difficulties are
 1. Using matrix manipulation with numpy instead of for loop and multi-threads in C++ to reduce computationl cost.
 2. To understand the meaning of different values in a surfel vector.